Leadership & Staff

 Amy Anthony has been a legal services attorney for eight (8) years with a focus in housing and foreclosure law, and is the Supervising Attorney for housing and appeals at VLP.
 Amy is a graduate of Columbia University and American University Washington College of Law.
 Amy grew up in the D.C. area and her favorite part of being a lawyer is working with our amazing, tenacious clients.

-Arden started his career at VLP in July of 2019.
+Eddie started his career at VLP in July of 2019.
 He graduated from Wheaton College in Massachusetts with a BA in Creative Writing and a minor in Graphic Design.
 He later honed his skills as a video editor and digital artist at the School of Museum of Fine Arts (SMFA) at Tufts.
-Arden’s favorite part about his job is that he gets to employ both creative and critical-thinking skills in an organization which helps so many people.
+Eddie’s favorite part about his job is that he gets to employ both creative and critical-thinking skills in an organization which helps so many people.

 Will Bean began working at VLP part-time in January 2019, at the beginning of his final semester at Suffolk University Law School.
 Working closely with the Director of IT & Compliance, Will’s role as Technology Project Coordinator has focused on a collaborative effort with developers from MLRI and GBLS to create an web-based application that assists clients in filling out and filing complicated forms regarding Social Security overpayment waivers, reviews of cases of arrears for child support, and many others.
 After receiving his JD from Suffolk Law in May of 2019, Will transitioned to full-time at VLP by adding a second role as an ERLI Legal Advocate.